 Mark and Jeremy hit if off and knew that they had to put their ideas and creations together.

 After the launch of the iPad Air 2, we came across a delightful surprise.
 The iPad displays in retail stores had a looped video of different apps in action.
 Simple Booth Event Edition was one of those featured apps.
 You could find Simple Booth in almost every Apple Store in the US!
 It was in mobile carrier locations like Verizon, too, all the way through the end of the year.

 Everyone involved in Simple Booth was thrilled and honored to have their creative use of the iPad and app design recognized by Apple in such a prominent way.
 We never properly bragged about it, so here we go… it was awesome.

 We started selling our first ever hardware units in the spring of 2015.
 It was the beginning of a great union between hardware and apps for a complete photo booth experience.

 Building the web platform

-In the summer, we had decided we would need our own galleries to offer a seamless experience for guests and the event hosts.
-We started building a web system to make our dreams a reality.
+In the summer, we decided we would need to build more web tools to offer a seamless experience for guests and the event hosts.
+We started developing a backend web system to make our dreams a reality.

-We debuted our system at Web Summit in Dublin.
-It was there that we met the son of the family that originally invested in London’s photo booths!
-We only had a brief time with him, but it gave us chills to connect with the history of photo booths while we were working on the future of them.
+We debuted our platform at Web Summit in Dublin.
+It was there that we met the son of the family that originally invested in London’s first photo booths!
+We only had a brief time with him, but it was a meaningful opportunity to make a connection to the origin story of photo booths while we were working so hard on the industry’s future.

 Since then, Simple Booth has been focusing on building out a core team of talented designers and developers.
-We grew this year from 5 people to over 14!
-We are making our products more scalable, more useable, and increasing the capabilities of what our team can accomplish.
+We grew in 2016 from 5 people to over 14!
+We are making our products more scalable, useable, and increasing the capabilities of what our team can accomplish.

 Gearing up for big changes